-3. Are Synar inspections combined with law enforcement efforts (i.e., do law enforcement representatives issue warnings or citations to retailers found in violation of the law at the time of the inspection?)? ☐ Always ☐ Usually ☐ Sometimes ☐ Rarely ☒ Never 4.
+3. Are Synar inspections combined with law enforcement efforts (i.e., do law enforcement representatives issue warnings or citations to retailers found in violation of the law at the time of the inspection?)? ☐ Always ☐ Usually ☐ Sometimes ☐ Rarely ☐ Never 4.
 Describe the type of tobacco products that are requested during Synar inspections. a.
-What type of tobacco products are requested during the inspection? ☐ Cigarettes ☐ Small Cigars/Cigarillos ☐ Smokeless Tobacco ☐ Other b.
+What type of tobacco products are requested during the inspection? ☐ Cigarettes ☐ Small Cigars ☐ Cigarillos ☐ Smokeless Tobacco ☐ Electronic Cigarettes/Electronic Nicotine Delivery Systems (ENDS) ☐ Other b.
 Describe the protocol for identifying what types of products and what brands of products are requested during an inspection.
-Investigator's with the office of the Attorney General's office use their own discretion to determine what product is purchased and inform the youth as to what product will be targeted on a particular day.
+Investigators with the office of the Attorney General's office use their own discretion to determine what product is purchased and inform the youth as to what product will be targeted on a particular day.
 Investigators with the office of the Attorney General do check for all types of tobacco compliance as it relates to the State or Federal guidelines for each division.
-5. Describe the methods used to recruit, select, and train youth inspectors and adult supervisors.
+Th Describe the methods used to recruit, select, and train adult supervisors. e Office of the Attorney General utilize Enforcement Officers that are already assigned to a Division of Tobacco enforcement youth tobacco access.
+Describe the methods used to recruit, select, and train youth inspectors.
 The office of the Attorney General used The Mississippi Teens Against Tobacco Access Instructional Manual (Revised 1998) as a basis for their manual.
 It is called Tobacco Compliance and Enforcement Manual.
 Another tool used for training is the consummated version of TEENS TAKING ACTION!
 (A Guide to Conducting Tobacco Compliance Checks) video.
 Youth were recruited from the local community.
 Fliers were sent out recruiting youth and others were found through word of mouth.
 The youth are selected by choosing those who appear to be their actual age.
 Once recruited, the Attorney General's office conducted training on completion of forms following inspections and the importance of attempting to find all outlets on the list.
 In general, the training lasts one to two hours and is completed by the officers with individual youth.
 Most of the youth utilized for Synar are the same youth used year round for the state checks.
 Therefore, they are already trained prior to participating in Synar inspections 6.
 Are there specific legal or procedural requirements instituted by the state to address the issue of youth inspectors' immunity when conducting inspections? a.
-Legal ☐ Yes ⊠ No (If Yes, please describe.)
+Legal ☐ Yes ⊠ No

+(If Yes, please describe.)

 b.
 Procedural

 ☐ Yes ⊠ No

 (If Yes, please describe.)

 re specific legal or procedural requirements instituted by the state to address e of the safety of youth inspectors during all aspects of the Synar inspection?

 a.
 Legal

 ☐ Yes ⊠ No

 (If Yes , please describe.)

 b.
 Procedural

 ☐ Yes ⊠ No

-(If Yes, please describe.)
+(If Yes , please describe.)

-inspecti Are there any other legal or procedural requirements the state has regarding how inspections are to be conducted (e.g., age of youth inspector, time of inspections, training that must occur)?
+inspecti re any other legal or procedural requirements the state has regarding how ons are to be conducted (e.g., age of youth inspector, time of inspections, that must occur)?

 a.
 Legal

 ☐ Yes ⊠ No

 (If Yes , please describe.)

 b.
 Procedural

 ☐ Yes ⊠ No

-(If Yes, please describe.)
+(If Yes , please describe.)